-Following is a blog post that is Part I of a series regarding facelift Misconceptions and Facts.
+Following is Part I of a series regarding facelift Misconceptions and Facts.

 Misconception: I would like to get rid of the “wattle” (loose skin) on my neck as well as my double chin, but I don’t want a full-blown facelift.
 Is there a minimally invasive or non-surgical procedure I can have?

 Fact: Having a “facelift” does not necessarily mean a major overhaul.
 Patients often misunderstand the terminology.
 Facelift can be broken down into three separate components: Liposuction, Cheek-jowl Lift and Neck Lift.

 Some patients need all three surgical components, while others do not.
 The type of facelift procedure I perform is dependent upon each individual and the particular signs of aging that are visible.
 For example, a neck lift can sometimes be performed in conjunction with liposuction in order to eliminate floppy loose skin on the neck.
 This is a less invasive procedure than a full facelift.
 The extent of what I actually do with the neck area will vary with each patient.